 - For characters whose criminal background isn’t known to local authorities, this would mean trying to keep their criminal involvement low-key.
 Try to find subtle ways to further your characters goals when not an antagonist, and to avoid the ire of security and the duty officers through blatant actions (such as a large scale breakin, murder, etcetera).

-- For characters whose criminal background is known to local authorities (they have been arrested for crimes in the past), it is recommended that you look for ways to incorporate the punishment given into the character’s roleplay and posting/activity on the station.
+- For characters whose criminal background is known to local authorities (they have been arrested for crimes in the past), it is recommended that you look for ways to incorporate the punishment given into the character’s roleplay and posting/activity on the ship..
 A person convicted of murder, for example, would probably not even be hired, a character with a background of theft convictions would probably not be entrusted with higher positions, and so on.

 |

-Roleplaying Characters |
+| Roleplaying Characters |

 - You must maintain character at ALL TIMES.
 No suiciding to leave the round (ghost or use cryogenic storage), and no random grief at round end.
-Avoid chucklefucking.
-(Check the glossary for a definition.)

 - Do not break the atmosphere of the game.
 Also known as "breaking immersion".
 For example, using slang terms for antagonists IC "traitor", "rev", "syndie", "wizard", "changeling", etc. Use of OOC game slang IC, "robust", "shitcurity", "emag", "esword".
+This includes character appearances, names, and item names.

 - Attempt to maintain a basic level of literacy when speaking in-character.
 Proper punctuation and capitalization is also heavily recommended.
 (Exceptions can obviously be made for written messages IC, such as on PDAs).